An Overview of Casino Superstitions

 4. Sitting or Standing While Gambling

 While crossing your legs is thought by some to bring bad luck, sitting or standing is seen to bring good luck.
-Your physical demeanor has no bearing on whether you win or lose, but psychologically it can mean a lot for gamblers.
+Your physical demeanor has no bearing on whether you win or lose, but it can mean a lot to gamblers psychologically.

-Most of the time, how you sit or stand can be traced back to when you had a big win.
+Most of the time, how you sit or stand can be traced back to a big win.
 You may have hit a 20-spin winning run at roulette while sitting down.
 Therefore, you develop a belief that you must always sit down in order to keep on winning.

 Whether you sit or stand is one of the biggest gambler’s fallacies: It’s linked to the belief that your actions can affect whether you go on a hot or cold streak.
 If you were winning while standing up at a slot machine, why break the habit?